-3. Prevents soil erosion: Regular crop rotation prevents soil erosion as the flow of rain water or irrigation water which carries away fertile surface soil is minimized.
-This is thought to be due to the debris mass left over behind by previous crop after harvest and thereby helps soil conservation.
+3. Prevents soil erosion: Regular crop rotation prevents soil erosion as the flow of rainwater or irrigation water which carries away fertile surface soil is minimized.
+This is thought to be due to the debris mass left over behind by the previous crop after harvest and thereby helps soil conservation.

 Crop rotation method

 The most recommended technique of cultivation in crop rotation method is to alternatively cultivate food crops like paddy, wheat or cash crops like cotton with some leguminous crops like pulses.

 The leguminous plants have a natural capacity to harbor nitrogen-fixing bacteria in their roots.
 These bacteria fix the atmospheric nitrogen in the nodes of the plant.
 This nitrogen is natural manure for crops.
 When the crop is harvested, the nodular root with nitrogen remains in the soil to benefit next cultivated crop.